younata/personal_knowledge/src/programming/ios/layout.md

 There are 2 system ways to do layout in iOS.

 1. Frame-based
-2. Autolayout
+2. AutoLayout

 Don't use frame based layouts unless you have to.
 Especially when it comes to supporting multiple size classes and such, that's way more effort than it's worth.

 In general, I prefer this for laying out code:

-1. Nibs w/ Autolayout
+1. Nibs w/ AutoLayout
-2. Code w/ Autolayout
+2. Code w/ AutoLayout
 3. Code w/ frames

-## Autolayout
+## AutoLayout

 From NSLayoutConstraint's api: